 There is an option short of termination to persuade the client to pay, and in your case you can suspend the work until full payment is made.
 You give the client 7 days to pay and if full payment is not made you suspend the works until it is.
 You are entitled to any reasonable costs you incur (including de- and re-mobilisation costs) and an extension of time for the whole period of suspension.

-Q: I am about to have a 2-storey extension built, designed by an architect.
-My contractor has sent me a letter saying the construction will take five months and has attached a specification divided into separate headings with a price against each and an overall total.
+Q: My contractor has sent me a letter for an extension saying that the construction will take five months and has attached a specification divided into separate headings with a price against each and an overall total.
 Is this sufficient?